mhxbe/react-starter/README.md

 ### Styling

 [Emotion](https://emotion.sh/) is a CSS-in-JS library designed for writing css styles with JavaScript.
-It allows you to style apps quickly with string or object styles. [`@emotion/styled`](https://emotion.sh/docs/@emotion/styled) is used whose API is heavily inspired from [`styled-components`](https://www.styled-components.com/).
+It allows you to style apps quickly with string or object styles.

 ### Multilinguality